Is just EPF good enough for Retirement in India (2022)?

 Unless you are a totally risk-averse investor, you need to invest in equities too.
 To ensure that you don’t outlive your retirement corpus, it is very important to have a significant equity exposure (at least during the initial working years).
-Also, just looking at debt as an investment in the long run goes against the basic idea of the risk-reward spectrum.
-In the long term, equity delivers better return than debt.
+Also, just looking at debt as an investment, in the long run, goes against the basic idea of the risk-reward spectrum.
+In the long term, equity delivers a better return than debt.

 There is an urgent need to consider equity as part of the overall retirement plan.